-The following discussion summarizes the results of operations of Gold Resource Corporation and its subsidiaries ("we", "our", or "us") for the three months ended March 31, 2021 and compares those results to the three months ended March 31, 2020It also analyzes our financial condition at March 31, 2021 and compares it to our financial condition at December 31, 2020.
-This discussion should be read in conjunction with the management's discussion and analysis and the audited consolidated financial statements and footnotes for the year ended December 31, 2020 contained in our annual report on Form 10-K for the year ended December 31, 2020.
+The following discussion summarizes the results of operations of Gold Resource Corporation and its subsidiaries ("we", "our", or "us") for the three and six months ended June 30, 2021 and compares those results with the three and six months ended June 30, 2020.
+It also analyzes the Company's financial condition at June 30, 2021 and compares it to the financial condition at December 31, 2020.
+This discussion should be read in conjunction with management's discussion and analysis and the audited consolidated financial statements and footnotes for the year ended December 31, 2020 contained in our annual report on Form 10-K.

 The discussion also presents certain non-GAAP financial measures that are important to management in its evaluation of our operating results and which are used by management to compare our performance with what we perceive to be peer group mining companies and are relied on as part of management's decision-making process.
 Management believes these measures may also be important to investors in evaluating our performance.
-For a detailed description of each of the non-GAAP financial measures, please see the discussion under "Non-GAAP Measures".
+For a detailed description of each of the non-GAAP financial measures and a reconciliation to GAAP financial measures, please see the discussion under "Non-GAAP Measures".